Code-Institute-Submissions/TraceOfKerava/README.md

 In addition, social media links and the link to official town website at the bottom were all tested to make sure they work as expected.

-The site was reviewed on laptop, mobile phone and a large monitor using 1E11, Chrome, Edge and FireFox.
+The site was reviewed on laptop, mobile phone and a large monitor using IE11, Chrome, Edge and FireFox.
+It should be noted that the site does not render well on Internet Explorer versions older than IE10.
+Also Firefox 2-18 and Chrome 4-19 browsers are not compatible.

+During final testing some users reported issues with map rendering which they attributed to slow internet speed.
+This has not been fully solved and should be still investigated for future releases.

 ## Deployment